The Best Smart Coffee Machine In 2022

 Stainless steel carafe

-Among the common gripes about filter coffee machines is the glass carafes can break, and they’re often quite expensive to replace, compared to the price of the machine.
-This is a stainless steel carafe, and it’s insulated which means it keeps your coffee warm, too.
+Among the common gripes about drip coffee machines is the glass carafes can break, and they’re often rather expensive to replace, compared to the price of the machine.
+This is a stainless steel carafe, and it’s insulated which suggests it keeps your coffee warm, too.

 Auto brew timer